 An accountants' report will not normally be regarded as acceptable by the Hong Kong Stock Exchange unless the relevant accounts have been audited to a standard comparable to that required in Hong Kong.
-Such report will normally be required to conform to either Hong Kong accounting standards or International Accounting Standards.
+Such a report will normally be required to conform to either Hong Kong accounting standards or the International Financial Reporting Standards.